directus/directus/docs/reference/system/roles.md

 `DELETE /roles`

-Provide an array of role ids as the body of your request.
+Provide an array of role IDs as the body of your request.

 </template>
 <template #graphql>